 Roman literature in reference to the strawberry’s medicinal use.

-There are so many health benefits in the strawberry.
+There are so many health and medicinal benefits to the strawberry.

 They are a bona fide superfood.